A berm is the grassed area that sits between the road and either the footpath or the property boundary.

 - It is the responsibility of the property owner to mow the berm outside of their property as part of the general land maintenance.

-- If the berm poses a safety risk (i.e. a steep gradient) then the property owner can apply for it to be maintained by Auckland Council instead.
-Please note that there is strict criteria to be eligible for Auckland Council berm maintenance.
+- If the berm poses a safety risk (such as a steep gradient) then the property owner can apply for it to be maintained by Auckland Council instead.
+Please note that there are strict criteria to be eligible for Auckland Council berm maintenance.
 For more information, contact Auckland Council on 09 301 0101.

 Urban berm mowing